• Skip to primary navigation

 Getting There: This University town is only 50 minutes from Kings Cross (direct train.)

-Cambridge is a great place to punt down the river (in a flat bottomed boat), enjoy the stunning architecture, or bike round town.
+Cambridge is a great place to punt down the river (you get amazing views from the flat bottomed boat), enjoy the stunning architecture, or bike round town.

 Tip: visit in June to catch the spectacular May Ball fireworks!